 - 1. Familiarize yourself with this manual.

-- Lock out and tag out incoming power to the control box to ensure that the pump will remain inoperative.
+- 2. Disconnect or lock out the power source to ensure that the pump will remain inoperative.

 - 3. Allow the pump to completely cool if overheated.

 - 4. Check the temperature and make sure it is cool before opening any covers, plates, gauges, or plugs.

 - 5. Close the suction and discharge valves.

-- Vent the pump slowly and cautiously.
+- 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.